elevai-cx/elevai-connect/README.md

    - S3 bucket names
    - Q Assistant IDs
    - Available to any application via AWS Systems Manager

+## Known limitations

+### Outbound Campaigns
+This needs to be enabled via the AWS Console due to no API being currently available for this.

 ## 🤝 Contributing